This Master of Arts in Teaching program is intended for students who have earned a bachelor's degree in biology,

 - A personal statement that includes a brief summary of work or volunteer experiences

-- teaching youth groups in other community settings
+experience, teaching at a community center, teaching youth groups in other community

 - Entrance Interview.
 All candidates will be screened in an in-person or phone interview